infrawatch/documentation/README.md

 	NOTE: This part is only relevant for deployments with Katello plugin. endif::[]

-When doing review, consider checking out the topic branch and putting necessary changes on top of author's work vs making many comments on github.
+When peforming a review, consider checking out the topic branch and putting necessary changes on top of the author's work instead of making many comments on github.

 We should avoid using phases like, "Starting from version 6.5 or 1.22" because it is not possible to easily translate these strings in both the streams.